buaiscia/rest_api/README.md

 ### via API

-- Make a POSTMAN or similar POST request to /upload, no headers, body: form-data, with file option
+- Make a POSTMAN or similar POST request to /upload, no headers, body: form-data, with file option.
+The file will be saved into the collection folder and automatically transfer the items to mongoDB

 ## Queries